FA Cup: 2008 to 2009

+2009 to 2010

+As a result of Setanta going out of business ITV showed the competition exclusively in the 2009–10 season with between three and four matches per round, all quarter finals, semi-finals and final live as the FA could not find a pay TV broadcaster in time.
+Many expected BSkyB to make a bid to show some of the remaining FA Cup games for the remainder of the 2009–10 season which would include a semi-final and shared rights to the final.

+In October 2009, the FA announced that ITV would show an additional match in the first and second rounds on ITV, with one replay match shown on ITV4.
+One match and one replay match from the first two rounds were broadcast on the FA's website for free, in a similar situation to the 2010 World Cup Qualifier between Ukraine and England.
+The 2009–10 first-round match between Oldham Athletic and Leeds United was the first FA Cup match to be streamed online live.

+2010 to 2014

+ESPN bought the competition for the 2010–11 to 2012–13 season and during this time Rebecca Lowe became the first woman to host the FA Cup Final in the UK.

+ESPN took over the package Setanta held for the FA Cup from the 2010–11 season.
+The 2011 final was also shown live on Sky 3D in addition to ESPN (who provided the 3D coverage for Sky 3D) and ITV.
+Following the sale of ESPN's UK and Ireland channels to BT, ESPN's rights package transferred to BT Sport from the 2013–14 season.

+STV would continue to broadcast regular programming in place of FA Cup games, live draws and highlights shows throughout this period, although it did the broadcast the 2014 final live.

+2014 to 2019

-ITV lost the rights to the FA Cup beginning with the 2014–15 FA Cup, terrestrial rights returned to BBC Sport, with the final being shown on BBC One while BT Sport hold the pay TV rights.
-Under this deal, the BBC will show around the same number of games as ITV and still having the first pick for each round.
+ITV lost the rights to the FA Cup beginning with the 2014–15 FA Cup.
+Terrestrial rights returned to BBC Sport, with the final being shown on BBC One while BT Sport hold the pay TV rights.
+Under this deal, the BBC would show around the same number of games as ITV and still have the first pick for each round.

 Matches involving Welsh clubs are sometimes exclusively broadcast on Welsh language channel S4C, which is also available to view across the rest of the United Kingdom on satellite and cable television, and through the channel's website.
-A similar arrangement is shared with BBC Cymru Wales from 2014 to 2015, potentially giving the BBC an extra match per round.
+A similar arrangement is shared with BBC Cymru Wales when the corporation obtained the rights from 2014 to 2015, potentially giving the BBC an extra match per round.

+2019 to 2025

-On 23 May 2019, it was announced that ITV would replace BT Sport in broadcasting the FA Cup from the 2021–22 season, this new deal will see BBC and ITV become joint broadcasters of the tournament for the first time since 1990, this will mean for the first time that all FA Cup matches would all be exclusively broadcast on free-to-air television.
+On 23 May 2019, it was announced that ITV would replace BT Sport in broadcasting the FA Cup from the 2021–22 season.
+This deal saw the BBC and ITV become joint broadcasters of the tournament for the first time since 1988, which meant that, for the first time, all FA Cup matches would be exclusively broadcast on free-to-air television.